This SEO for Lawyers Guide gives you over 70 actionable steps that you can take to improve your SEO.

 If you get lost on your own site, your site visitors are probably lost as well.

-Don’t accept excuses from your marketing company.
+Don’t accept excuses from your law firm marketing company.
 If you can find your way around Amazon, which has millions of pages, you should be able to find your way around your own site.

 Further Reading: